postersw/AndersonIsland/ReadMe.txt

 6/05/16.
 1.5.0605.1400 versionCode 220 (but play shows it as 2208).
 Uploaded to Google Play. as version 1.5....
 6/07/16.
 1.6.0607.1601 versionCode 221 (2218).
 Consoldate dailycache.txt, comingevents.txt, tidedata.txt into dailycache.php.
 		send usage statistics up with dailycache.php.
 Uploaded to Google Play.
+10/8/16.
+1.07.1007. versonCode 222.
+Add "Fishing" row.
+Improve Ferry Schedule display.
+Improve Coming Events display.
+		Improve ability to support ferry schedule changes (with new ferry schedule including code for special cases.)
+		Improve handling of Alerts by always querying for alert on startup.
+		Display message when an update is available (using the ANDROIDVER and IOSVER in dailycache).
+		Fix Coming Events year-rollover problem (by inserting the year into comingevents and activities when loaded, and doing all date checks with yymmdd).
+		Fix Coming Events weekly and monthly grid problem.

 WEB DEBUG/BUILD
 	Upload to anderson-island.org using godaddy.com file interface.